QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 omega_a =
 alpha_zero =
 ```
-The parameters in the section can change depending on the *type* of the class, e.g. if you instead of a Drude model consider a *blabla* model, your parameters are *blabla*.

 We are now ready to enter some values into our input file, but wait.
 What are the units that QuaCa requires?